Course Resumption Update

-Regardless of your chosen specialization, you will bridge into the working world with a 200+ hour internship at a media organization and a multi-discipline, award-winning project called EMERGE, a print and online magazine, a one-day conference, three websites, a photography exhibition, a media strategy and a national awards program for Canadian media students.
+Regardless of your chosen specialization, you will bridge into the working world with an internship of 200+ hours at a media organization and a multidisciplinary, award-winning project called EMERGE, a print and online magazine, a one-day conference, three websites, a photography exhibition, a media strategy and a national awards program for Canadian media students.

 Earn BOTH an Honours Bachelor of Applied Arts in Media Studies AND a Diploma in Media Communications.